karldreher/cfpages-prune/README.md

 ## Usage

 This tool is easiest to install using Pipx, after which it can be run using a convenient name:
 ```bash
 pipx install git+https://github.com/karldreher/cloudflare-pages-delete-revisions.git
 cf_pages_delete_previews

 ```

 The tool assumes that the following environment variables are set:

-`ACCOUNT_ID`
+`CF_ACCOUNT_ID`

-`AUTH_EMAIL`
+`CF_AUTH_EMAIL`

-`API_KEY`
+`CF_API_KEY`

 These values correspond to those found in the Cloudflare account.

 When using Github Actions (as is done in `.github/workflows/main.yml`), these three environment variables must be specified as [Secrets within the repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ### Options
 Other options which can manipulate usage can be described succinctly using `--help`:

 ```
 > cf_pages_delete_previews